tajinderchana/JamfPro-Browser-Configuration/README.md

 4. Add the Application & Custom Settings payload and select External Applications and click Add
   -  **Source** - Custom Schema
-  - **Preference Domain** - com.google.chrome
+  - **Preference Domain** - i.e com.google.chrome
   - **Custom Schema** - Paste in the Custom Schema

  5. Scroll down and find all the settings from the custom schema.
-From here you will need to select what settings you and your organisation would want applied to Google Chrome.
+From here you will need to select what settings you and your organisation would want apply.

  Once **Save** has been clcked this will be applied to all devices in scope.

- 6. In Google Chrome navigate to **chrome://policy/**.
+ 6. To test the settings in Google Chrome navigate to **chrome://policy/**.
 Here you will find all the settings that have been applied to Google Chrome

 ## Prerequisites
-Google Chrome needs to be installed on the endpoint.
-This can be done via a policy using this script.
+The application needs to be pre installed on the endpoint.
+As Google Chrome has been used in this example, the install can be done via a policy using this script [Link](https://github.com/tajinderchana/JamfPro-Custom-Schema/raw/main/DownloadChrome.sh).

 It would be recomended that auto updates are enabled for Google Chrome by running this script [Link](https://github.com/hjuutilainen/adminscripts/raw/master/chrome-enable-autoupdates.py)